goomtreker/sq-degradation-vegetarian-microbiome/README.md

 ## ⚙️ Requirements

-To implement scripts, you need to be able to use 24 CPU and
+To implement scripts, you need to be able to use 8 CPU

 You can create the environment with: